-[1] The Complainant and the Respondent requested that the documents submitted with this Complaint and all related argument, questions and responses be carried forward to files: 75921, 74984 and 74983 to be heard during this hearing week with the same Board and Parties in attendance.
-The Board agreed.

-[2] The Respondent requested that page 32 of his disclosure document be deleted from the file.
+- [1] The Complainant and the Respondent requested that the documents submitted with file 75736 and all related argument, questions and responses be carried forward to this file as well as files 74984 and 74983 to be heard during this hearing week with the same Board and Parties in attendance.
+The Board agreed. - The Respondent requested that page 34 of his disclosure document be deleted from the file.
 The Board agreed.